 An employee who is a "person with a disability" is entitled to an administrative leave of absence for the purpose of attending a training program to acquaint the employee with an assistance dog to be used by the employee.
 This leave of absence is not to exceed 10 working days in the fiscal year.
 "Person with a disability" includes a person who has a mental or physical disability, an intellectual or developmental disability, a hearing impairment, deafness, speech impairment, visual impairment, post-traumatic stress disorder or any health impairment that requires special ambulatory devices or services.

 An employee is eligible for up to 5 working days of paid administrative leave per fiscal year to serve as a bone marrow donor, up to 30 working days of paid administrative leave in a fiscal year to serve as an organ donor, and up to 4 blood donation times per year with pay, with documentation.

-7. Outstanding Performance
+7. Meritorious Performance